moritzsalla/healingorb-monorepo/README.md

 Markdown files, sorted by topic.
 Best viewed on Github.

 28 entires
-15.640 words
+15.640 words inc. code

 ### Chrome Extension
 Contains the code for the chrome extension.
 Uses the parcel bundler to transcribe typescript and the react based popup.
 Typescript.

 ### Ambient Interface
 Contains docker image and code for a flask server.
-Said exposes an API that directly maps string queries to the sensehat's API.
+Said exposes an API that directly maps string queries to the SenseHat's API.
 Python.